Book an appointment using SetMore

 The Standard Possession Order as the foundation for a parenting plan

 The bedrock, the foundation for a Texas parenting plan is the Standard Possession Order, or SPO for short.
 The SPO is so highly thought of that it is included in the Texas Family Code.
-The SPO gives parents just like you and your co-parent marching orders for how to structure their lives and that of your child.
+It gives parents just like you and your co-parent marching orders for how to structure their lives and that of your child.
 The SPO contains basic provisions for how to divide up your time between your life and your children.
-Let's walk through a basic overview of the SPO so you can have a better idea about what a possession or visitation schedule may end up looking like in your situation.
+Let’s walk through a basic overview of the SPO so you can have a better idea about what a possession or visitation schedule may end up looking like in your situation.

 Either you or your co-parent will have visitation rights to your child.
 This is the parent with whom your child does not live during the school week.
 The parent with visitation rights would have your child under an SPO on the first, third, and fifth weekends of each month during the school year from 6:00 pm on Friday until 6:00 pm on Sunday.
 During periods which do not involve holidays or school-designated off days the other parent would have possession.
 Holidays are split down the middle, essentially.
 Summer vacation allows the parent with visitation rights to have an extended period (usually thirty) days of consecutive days with the child.
 The other parent can designate one weekend during that thirty-day period to spend with the child.

 These arrangements are based on a situation where you and your co-parent live within fifty miles of one another.
 I will go out on a limb and assume that almost everyone reading this blog post finds themselves in a situation where this is true.
 The reason why living close to your co-parent is so important is that it offers many logistical advantages.
 For instance, consider a situation where you and your co-parent live a long way apart.
 You live in Galveston and your co-parent lives in Cypress.
 That’s a tough drive.
-Technically you live in the same metropolitan area, but anyone who lives in Houston can tell you that Cypress and Galveston are worlds apart in many ways- specifically in distance.
+Technically you live in the same metropolitan area.
+However, anyone who lives in Houston can tell you that Cypress and Galveston are worlds apart in many ways- specifically in distance.

 The closer that you and your co-parent can live from one another you give each other so much more leeway if unforeseen incidents happen which can impact your life and that of your children.
 Who among us hasn’t had to work late without much advance notice?
-If this happened on a Friday, you would be putting your co-parent in a position where she had to get the kids ready and then wait on you to come pick them up.
+If this happened on a Friday, you would be putting your co-parent in a position where she had to get the kids ready and then wait for you to come pick them up.
 Or she may need to hustle to prepare a meal for them when otherwise you would be the one getting them and feeding them dinner.

-If you live close to your co-parent you can minimize the “damage” done to your weekend with the kids and your co-parent’s schedule.
-However, if you live and work in Galveston and then had to drive the distance up to Cypress or any of the suburbs of Houston north of I-10 you are putting everyone in a bind.
-It’s not your fault but it is what it is.
-For this reason, there are different possession orders which apply for parents who live from 51-100 miles apart as well as for parents who live 100 miles or more apart.
+If you live close to your co-parent, you can minimize the “damage” done to your weekend with the kids and your co-parent’s schedule.
+However, if you live and work in Galveston and then have to drive to Cypress or any of the suburbs of Houston north of I-10, you are putting everyone in a bind.
+It’s not your fault, but it is what it is.

 For parents who live more than fifty miles apart, the sort of possession plans that we just finished discussing may not work very well.
 If you and your co-parent find yourself in this type of situation, then you may consider having extended periods of possession where the exchanges occur less frequently.
 This can minimize disruption to the child's schedule and to your own.
 However, if you are the parent who does not live by your child's school this may involve a great deal more time in the car than you otherwise would have preferred.
 For some families, this is an ok tradeoff.
 However, if you or your child are balking at the idea of driving this far then you may try to move to be closer distance-wise from your co-parent so that you can potentially modify your parenting plan.